Bench182/exorium/README.md

 * Syntax args surrounded by `<>` are required.
 * Syntax args surrounded by `()` are optional.
 * Any syntax with `...` means you can give several arguments.
+* Crossed through commands are currently not working

 #### Social commands
 |Command                                                                      |Syntax                |